UNC-Libraries/ncmc-authorities/notes.md

 At the moment we generate a "composite" similarity score based on:
  - trigram similarity weighted by term frequency-inverse document frequency (so trigrams that are common in the corpus count less than rare trigrams)

+This is done using default lucene scoring, which might include factors such as document length in the score.
+The scores lucene yields are normalized based on the lucene score of the original document which is an exact match.

 ### Family

 Normalize names (including removal of: "family", "of", "the")